 How is Alcohol Withdrawal Syndrome Treated?

 Alcohol withdrawal is treated with medical detox, which is medically managed inpatient treatment.
 This is the highest level of care in addiction treatment.
 It will involve 24-hour care from medical professionals and clinicians with the goal of keeping you safe through withdrawal.
-When you enter detox for alcohol dependence, you may be given mediation that can help taper you off alcohol slowly to avoid severe symptoms.
+When you enter detox for alcohol dependence, you may be given medication that can help taper you off alcohol slowly to avoid severe symptoms.
 Benzodiazepines are another central nervous system depressant that might be used for this.

 Symptoms like insomnia and nausea may also be treated medically.
 While safety is the first priority of detox, medical professionals will help to keep you as comfortable as possible.
 Many detox centers also have clinicians on staff to help you deal with some of the deeper issues that might come with an alcohol use disorder.
 Addiction is associated with problems like anxiety, depression, and other mental health disorders.
 Mental health, drug cravings, and triggers may be addressed in detox, but they will continue to be treated in the next levels of care in addiction treatment.

 After you complete a detox program, the next step in treatment will depend on your specific needs.
 Addiction is a chronic disease that affects the reward center of the brain, and it usually requires more than a week of medical detox to address it effectively.
 When you enter an addiction treatment program, you go through an assessment process that’s intended to determine your specific needs.